Inhomogeneous driving in quantum annealers can result in orders-of-magnitude improvements in performance: Introduction

 A function that delays qubits based on the magnitude of their average effective fields is $\delta_i({r_i})\coloneqq|\delta|_{\max}(1-2r_i)$, where $|\delta|_{\max}>0$ is the maximum magnitude of offset that is applied on any qubit according to this method, and is a parameter that we are free to choose.
 One detail we need to consider is that different offset ranges are available for different qubits, and it can be the case that this function assigns an offset to a qubit that the hardware cannot physically realize.
 If $\delta_i^{\max}$ is the maximum offset value that can be applied on qubit $i$ allowed by the hardware, and $\delta_i^{\min}$ is the minimum such offset value, we can ensure that $\delta_i({r_i}) \in [\delta_i^{\min},\delta_i^{\max}]$ by using the following prescription, which is the formal definition of the strategy that we explore in this paper:

 We note that the averages in Eq. \eqref{F_i} can be computed without difficulty for any graph that has low maximum degree, such as that of the DW2000Q (which has a maximum degree of 6, so only at most $2^6$ spin configurations have to be enumerated per qubit to calculate $\overline{|\mathcal{F}_i|}$).
 The computation defined in Eq.~\eqref{F_i} is intractable when the underlying QA hardware graph has vertices with high degree.
-However, in the Supplementary Materials, we present a modified version of the heuristic that is tractable even for fully connected graphs.
+However, in the Appendix, we present a modified version of the heuristic that is tractable even for fully connected graphs.
 Since in this paper we only work with the DW2000Q, we can directly perform the computations specified by Eq. \eqref{F_i}.

-We experimentally tested the strategy in Eq. \eqref{algorithm} on four different classes of problems by comparing the performance of DW2000Q using baseline settings (no anneal offsets) against the performance of the DW2000Q using anneal offsets with various choices of $|\delta|_{\max}$.
+We experimentally tested the strategy in Eq.~(6) on several different classes of problems by comparing the performance of the DW2000Q using baseline settings (no anneal offsets) against the performance of the DW2000Q using anneal offsets with various choices of $|\delta|_{\max}$. \textit{Success} of a single annealing run is defined as finding a ground state of the given problem instance at the end of the anneal.
 Success probabilities were estimated by taking the number of observed successes, and dividing by the number of annealing runs performed to observe this number of successes.
 From these observed success probabilities, $p$, the corresponding time-to-solution (TTS) with desired probability $p_{\rm{d}}$ (which we chose to be $99\%$), was computed using the formula $\textrm{TTS} \coloneqq t_{\rm{ann}}\log(1-p_{\rm{d}})/\log(1-p)$, where $t_{\rm{ann}}$ is the annealing time used in each run.
-We used the default value $t_{\rm{ann}}=20~\mu \textrm{s}$ for all problems classes except for the Alternating-Sectors-Chain problems, for which we used $t_{\rm{ann}}=5~\mu \textrm{s}$ to allow for direct comparison with results from a recent baseline experimental study \cite{mishra2018finite}.
-Furthermore, all problem classes were defined on the Chimera graph (native to the DW2000Q), except for the Alternating Sectors Chain, which is a 1D chain that embeds directly into the native Chimera graph.
+We used the default value $t_{\rm{ann}}=20~$\textmu s for all problem classes except for the Alternating-Sectors-Chain problems, for which we used $t_{\rm{ann}}=5~$\textmu s to allow for direct comparison with results from a recent baseline experimental study \cite{mishra2018finite}.
+Furthermore, all problem classes were defined on the Chimera graph (native to the DW2000Q), except for the Alternating Sectors Chain, which is a 1-D chain that embeds directly into the native Chimera graph.